Top

 About the technology

-The MERN stack, composed in a PHP framework, is a modern programming stack with a twist.
-While the MERN stack is an adaptable, scalable technology stack that works well for all websites and web applications, it works particularly well for websites and applications where the owner expects substantial daily user traffic on the front-end.
+MERN stack, written in a PHP framework, is a modern programming stack with a twist.
+MERN is an adaptable, scalable technology stack that works well for all websites and web applications, but especially well for websites and applications where the owner expects substantial daily user traffic.
+Facebook uses MERN stack.